 Hoffman, like Yashin, has some controversy attached to him.
 Also similarly, he has too much talent to be left off the team.
-A four-time 20 goal scorer with the Senators, and also not afraid to fight for the puck in the corners.
+A four-time 20-goal scorer with the Senators, he was not afraid to fight for the puck in the corners.
 He provides the shot that this line needs when they need a goal.

 Shawn McEachern-Mike Fisher-Chris Neil

-The fourth-line of this team is the heart and soul, character line that every good team needs.
-Made up of some real fan favourites from over the years, this line would hypothetically not get much ice-time, but they would make their presence known when they get their shot.
+The fourth line of this team is the heart and soul, the character line that every good team needs.
+Made up of some real fan favourites from over the years, this line would hypothetically not get much ice time, but they would make their presence known when they get their shot.

 Shawn McEachern was one of the overlooked players of the late 90s to mid-2000s. (from ‘McEachern signs $9-million contract,’ Globe and Mail, 03/29/2000) While he was a point producer for the era he played, I believe on this team, he would be best suited in a bottom-six role with lesser minutes.
 His skill with the puck is a benefit, as is he the most offensively gifted player on this line.

 Mike Fisher is the quintessential bottom-six centre.
 I almost had him on the third line, but his defence and faceoff ability is more useful on the fourth line.
 His career 50.7 faceoff percentage (only tracked since the 2007-08 season) as a Senator and his toughness is perfect for a limited role.